imasaru/android_device_tree_template/README.md

 Start your Android career here.
 Build device trees and port custom ROMs and recoveries to new devices easily with this template.

-Study the templates included to understand how these files work, and then extract a boot or recovery image from your device, and run the mkvendor.sh script to get started!
-There is information everywhere on the Internet on how to set up Android build environments, e.g. on the XDA-Developers forum.
+Study the templates included to understand the file scheme, and then extract a boot or recovery image from your device, and run the mkvendor.sh script to make a preliminary tree.
+Here is a good explanation on [StackOverflow](https://stackoverflow.com/a/11353248) on what these files do.

+You will need to add extra info (e.g. TARGET_BOARD_PLATFORM in [BoardConfig.mk](BoardConfig.mk.template) before it is usable.
+______

 Last of all, have fun!
 Do some wonderful things with Android :) Who knows where it'll lead (only you!)